jdc136/Project-Euler-Algorithms/README.md

 The most difficult part was the NoRemainder() method.
 I outlined in my head the steps, but had a bit of trouble getting the method to actually follow those steps as desired, but eventually I hit on the target.

 After solving the problem, I also realized it could go faster by checking only even numbers - an even number is the only possible answer, after all.
 All in all, I made use of what I learned on problem three and also came to better appreciate Console.WriteLine() as well as loops and break statements!

+### Problem Six
+This was the easiest one yet - took me about five minutes.
+I found that I wasn't struggling as much with for loops.